multifreded/hv20/day03/README.md

 000000a0: 5a57 4e79 6558 4230 6651 6f3d            ZWNyeXB0fQo=
 ```

-A look inside flag.bin revealed that the contents are [base64] encoded.
+A look inside flag.bin reveals that the contents are [base64] encoded.
 Decoding the contents yields the flag …

 [base64]: https://en.wikipedia.org/wiki/Base64